 What does the role involve?

-This is an exciting opportunity for you to join a fast growing, friendly and award winning team that delivers high quality work for an impressive list of clients.
-You will be part of a team which is top ranking in the legal directories.
+This is an exciting opportunity to join a fast growing, friendly and award-winning team that delivers high quality work for an impressive list of clients.
+Our team is top ranked in the legal directories.

-You will join our leading national commercial team in our Oxford office, to undertake a wide range of work including advice on commercial contracts, outsourcing projects, IT agreements, intellectual property, data protection and there is an opportunity to work on procurement advice.
+We are looking for a commercial solicitor to join our leading national commercial team in the Norwich office to undertake a wide range of work, including advice on commercial contracts, outsourcing projects, IT agreements, data protection and public procurement.

 Why should I apply?

 The team has been growing strongly in Norwich reflecting the growth of our national and international client base.
 You will have the chance to work with clients who are at the cutting edge of their field and to be part of the legal team supporting the UK Government on some of its largest and most high-profile projects and policy developments.

 Clients the team acts for include Lotus, Cuisines Schmidt, the NHS Supply Chain, the Department for Work and Pensions and the Department of Health & Social Care.